 - Confidential information may be shared with the administrators of other offsite communities following these guidelines:

-- Non-TNP Administrators with whom this information is shared must agree to respect these confidentiality guidelines, and not release confidential information to the public.
+- Non-TNP Administrators with whom this information is shared must agree to respect these confidentiality guidelines and to not release confidential information to the public.

 - Confidential information that identifies individuals banned from the TNP forum for non-game-related reasons (i.e., those subject to an administrative ban, not a judicial ban for violating TNP law) may be shared with non-TNP administrators by the agreement of at least two TNP administrators.
-This type of information includes nation or forum account names, IP addresses, email addresses, and similar.
-It does not include RL identifying information, or specific evidence for the rationale behind the ban.
+This type of information would include nation and/or forum/Discord account names, IP addresses, and email addresses.

-- Other confidential information may only be shared by the agreement of at least three TNP administrators.
+- Additional confidential information (such as further RL identifying information or specific evidence for the rationale behind the ban) may only be shared by the agreement of at least three TNP administrators.

-- Sharing information with non-TNP Administrators may only be agreed to by TNP Administrators who are not also administrators of that offsite.
+- Sharing information with non-TNP Administrators may only be agreed to by TNP Administrators who are not also administrators of that offsite property.

 - Confidential information may only be shared publicly by majority agreement of all TNP administrators.